 School psychologists conduct psychological assessments and provide high-quality, evidence-based services to support the academic achievement and optimal mental and behavioral health for all CPS students.
 In collaboration with various internal and external stakeholders, including students, parents, principals, teachers, paraprofessionals, related service providers, and community service agencies, school psychologists provide prevention activities and intervention strategies that enhance student outcomes.

-Social workers work to understand factors in the home, school, and/or community that impact students ‘educational success and provide comprehensive social-emotional and behavioral supports including crisis intervention; creation of Safety Plans; provision of individual, group and whole class therapeutic interventions; and recommendations and referrals based on student/family needs.
+Social workers seek to understand factors in the home, school, and/or community that impact students’ educational success.
+They provide comprehensive social-emotional and behavioral supports, including crisis intervention and Safety Plans.
+Services may include individual, group, and whole class therapeutic interventions.
+Social workers make recommendations and referrals based on student/family needs.